LIMITED TIME OFFER: 25% off your first month — use code

 Step 1: Access the Database Section

-1. Log into your MintServers game panel
+1. Log into your MintServers game panel and click on Databases in the left sidebar.

-3. On the right side, click the "NEW DATABASE" button
+3. On the right side of the page, click the NEW DATABASE button.

 Step 2: Configure Your Database

-1. Enter a name for your database
+1. Enter a name for your database in the text field.

-3. Click "Create" to finalize your database
+3. Click Create to finalize your database.

 Step 3: Access Your Database Credentials